 *cut all of your veggies up into chunky sizes*

-After potatoes have been cooked, drained and cooled to a room temperature degree or have sat in the fridge overnight add all ingredients to them in a large bowl and stir until blended.
+After potatoes have been cooked, drained, and cooled to a room temperature degree or have sat in the fridge overnight add all ingredients to them in a large bowl and stir until blended.
 Don’t over stir or the potatoes will turn to mush.
-Top off with a sliced egg, a shake or two of parsley, tomato slices and lemon thyme springs.
+Top off with a sliced egg, a shake or two of parsley, tomato slices, and lemon thyme sprigs.

 My tasty summer potato salad dish can be stored in the fridge up to 48 hours before serving but it never lasts that long around here.